On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Synthetic Controls

-\underline{\bf Model identification.} Intuitively, $\bbeta^*$ defines the synthetic control group.
+Intuitively, $\bbeta^*$ defines the synthetic control group.
 That is, the magnitude (and sign) of the $i$th entry specifies the contribution of the $i$th control unit in the construction of the target unit.
 Theorem~\ref{thm:param_est} establishes that RSC consistently identifies the unique synthetic control group with minimum $\ell_2$-norm.
-Theorem~\ref{thm:lower_bound} then implies the near optimality of RSC in this respect, which may suggest its attractiveness amongst the many methodological variants in the literature.